-Tips for accepting yourself as a badass mom.
+Encouragement for moms – ready to accept yourself as a badass mom?
 For 2018, I urge you to accept yourself for who you are and define and accept yourself for the badass you are!
-It’s time to think of yourself beyond mom definitions alone.

 When my first baby was born, my entire life changed.
 Just two years before her, I was married for the first time.
 I’d barely learned about being a wife (much less a good one) and now I was learning to be a mom.